czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 ## Schedule

-Training is delivered over two synchronous workshops, each two hours in length a week apart.
+Training is delivered over two synchronous workshops, each one hour in length a week apart.
 The week in between is dedicated to self-guided study with asynchronous support provided by the instructors.

 1. ⭐ {ref}`episode-intro`
 1. {ref}`episode-access`